Self-sustaining traveling fronts for a model related to bushfires

 \begin{theorem}[Existence of traveling waves for kernels with mild interactions] Assume~\eqref{LAMB}.
 For every~$\omega>0$ and~$\kappa>0$ there exists~$\Lambda_\star>0$, depending only on~$c$, $\omega$ and~$R$, such that if~$\Lambda\in(0,\Lambda_\star)$ then there exists a solution of~\eqref{MAIN:EQ:pa3-TW} of the form

 for some~$v:\R\to\R$ satisfying~$v(0)=0$ and~$v'(0)=\kappa$.\end{theorem}

 {F}rom our perspective, the analysis of traveling waves is instrumental to showcase some dynamics of fire propagation over time and space, describing the steady-state progression of a fire front through a landscape.
-On the one hand, the setting needed in the analysis of traveling waves is just an idealization of the real world, since the framework relies on an infinite spatial domain, while landscapes are finite, and assumes uniform conditions, while wind and fuel availability typically vary across the landscape.
+The description of fires traveling at a more or less constant spread rate is indeed an established feature in the experimental literature related to bushfires, since there is empirical evidence that a fire ``appears to reach a quasi-steady speed after some time'' (see~\cite[page~239 and Figure~6]{CHENEYGOULD95}).

+In this sense, on the one hand, the mathematical setting needed in the analysis of traveling waves is just an idealization of the real world, since the analytical framework relies on an infinite spatial domain, while landscapes are finite, and assumes uniform conditions, while wind and fuel availability typically vary across the landscape.
 On the other hand, the analysis of traveling waves may come in handy when focusing on localized fire dynamics, to capture the internal feature of fire spread: this is particularly realistic when the region of interest given by the fire front and its immediate surroundings is relatively small compared to the entire landscape.
 As a byproduct, the simplification of dealing with homogeneous infinite domains makes it easier to construct and investigate analytically steady shapes moving at constant speed, providing a simplified yet robust way to describe the spread rate of a fire.

 In practice, these idealized one-dimensional fronts moving at a constant speed can describe concrete situations in which the fire propagation happens to be essentially transverse to the front and linear in time: see e.g. Figures~8 and~13 in~\cite{MORVAN2011469}.